North Dakota Judgment Collection

 How the cap and the dependent reduction interact at real wage levels.

-Read the table left to right and the pattern is clear: above the floor, the twenty-five percent test is almost always the binding ceiling for North Dakota wage earners, and every claimed dependent peels twenty dollars off whatever that ceiling produces.
+Read the table left to right and the pattern is clear: above the floor, the twenty-five percent test is almost always the binding ceiling for North Dakota wage earners, and every claimed dependent peels $20 off whatever that ceiling produces.
 These figures are illustrations for understanding the formula, not a quote on any individual case, and the federal minimum wage figure that drives the floor can change.

 North Dakota vs. the Federal Baseline